wesdean/webpack-primer/tutorial/hello-llama-html.md

 From the project root

-`npm intall style-loader css-loader --save-dev`
+`npm install style-loader css-loader --save-dev`

 `css-loader` loads and parses CSS from a file.